-Every year I see Instagram explode with beautiful shots of families set amongst huge swathes of purple lavender – and I’m definitely guilty of jumping on the lavender fields bandwagon.
+The sight of purple lavender stretching out into the distance is a huge part of the Instagrammer’s seasonal floral calendar, and I’m definitely guilty of jumping on the lavender fields bandwagon.
 I’m not a great photographer, but there’s something about the hazy purple background of a lavender field that elevates any photo.

 There are so many lavender fields in the UK that I’m always surprised when people say that they’d love to go but there isn’t one near them.
 I’ve put together a little list of all the lavender fields I’m aware of – is there a lavender field near you?